-Blast: Your song “Keep Your Head Up” came out in 2011.
-It’s all about positivity and finding the good in every situation.
+Blast Magazine: One of your most popular songs, “Keep Your Head Up,” was released in 2011 on your debut album.
+The lyrics focus on finding the good in every situation and always thinking positively.
 Are you a naturally positive person?
 What makes you happy?

 Grammer: Yeah, I definitely lean to the positive side.
 I’m a pretty happy dude.
 Really good music and lyrics makes me happy.
 When a crowd all sings something together, whether it’s my lyrics or not, that is really amazing.
 There is this bond with everyone because you all love the same music and are all there in that moment.

-Blast: You’re really fan friendly.
-It’s made evident by the tweets and Instagram posts on the front page of your website.
-What has been your best interaction with a fan?
+Blast Magazine: You are known for being incredibly fan friendly.
+One way you make people feel appreciated is by putting their tweets and Instagram posts on the front page of your website.
+What has been the best interaction you have had with a fan?

-Blast: Your latest album Magazines or Novels came out in August.
-Where did you come up with that title and what song do you feel is the best representation of the album?
+Blast Magazine: Your latest album, Magazines or Novels, came out in August.
+Where did the inspiration for the album’s title come from?
+Which song do you feel best represents the album?

 Grammer: I enjoy messing with sounds that are outside my comfort zone.
 I like pop and almost-pop sounds.
 However, often what comes with that is that the song has a quick burn or cheesy lyrics.
 I wanted to make an album that was shiny and grabbed your attention with its sounds but also had music that I cared about.
 I tried to walk the line between those two.
 A magazine is something you read and throw away and a novel is something you treasure and hold onto.
 I wanted to be both of those.
 The album is a pretty varied landscape.
 There is some hip-hop, some folk rock, and some rock.
 I really can’t pick just one song honestly.
 “Honey, I’m Good” is doing really well and that gets across my idea.
 It is pretty pop-y but about a deeper topic.

-Grammer: I love performing “Back Home” because it is such a big song, but I feel like “Honey, I’m Good” is going to be fun to perform too.
-I love that I can just be me.
+Grammer: I love that I can just be me.
 I get to run around the country and be in a room with everyone that loves the same music.
 The hardest part is the lack of sleep and not having a routine, like at home.

-Blast: Most of your songs tell a story and listeners can really relate to them.
-Do you write based on things that have happened to you and what inspires your lyrics?
+Blast Magazine: Most of your songs tell a story that listeners can genuinely relate to.
+Do you write lyrics based on events that have actually happened to you?

 Grammer: I write about my own life as much as I can.
 I wrote 100 songs, but after a while, I got tapped out on my own stuff.
 I pull from different people in my life.
 My inspiration is like Newton with gravity.
 He was the first one to write about what that was, but everyone agreed after that that they had always felt it.
 A good song does that somehow.
 I want to capture that feeling, whether I’ve had it or someone else has.